Velir/dbt-ga4/README.md

         value_type: "int_value"
 ```

+The `derived_session_properties` set in `dbt_project.yml` should either be updated to reflect the derived session properties for your project
+or they should be removed if you don't wish to set any derived session properties.

 ### GA4 Recommended Events

 See the README file at /dbt_packages/models/staging/recommended_events for instructions on enabling [Google's recommended events](https://support.google.com/analytics/answer/9267735?hl=en).